 Electric vehicle strategy and implementation plan

-- reduced registration and stamp duty fees for EVs from-mid 2022
+- reduced registration and stamp duty fees for EVs

 - facilitating the installation of more EV charging stations